Creating SMS surveys: Tips, examples and benefits

 What are SMS surveys?

-SMS surveys are convenient for recipients, who can respond in their own time and often find the personalised, quick-fire questions easy to engage with.
+Best of all they are convenient for recipients, who can respond in their own time and often find the personalised, quick-fire questions easy to engage with.
 And the higher response rates make it a cost-effective way for businesses to gather fast and valuable feedback and insights.

 There are three main steps to planning and creating an effective SMS feedback survey: